brtgio/SumLatchUART_System/README.md

 ## Simulation

 You can simulate the design using a Verilog-compatible simulation environment.
 Make sure to create a comprehensive testbench to verify the correct operation of the design under different scenarios.

+### Top Module

+The top module integrates the 4-bit latch, UART, and ALU to create the complete design.
+It orchestrates the interaction between these components to achieve the desired functionality.

+#### Simulation

+Simulate the top module to verify the overall behavior of the design.
+Test various input scenarios to ensure proper data processing and communication.

 ## Resources Employed